 What is meant by minimally-invasive gynecologic surgery?

 Very simply, it is any surgical procedure that does not require an incision large enough to give the surgeon an open view of and access to the surgical site.
-Instead, your doctor relies on tiny microscopes and cameras to see inside the pelvis and uses tiny instruments passed through slender tubes to complete the surgery.
+Instead, your doctor relies on a laparoscope camera to see inside the pelvis and uses tiny instruments passed through slender tubes to complete the surgery.

 who can benefit from minimally-invasive surgery?

 Today, nearly every woman undergoing gynecologic surgery is a candidate for a minimally-invasive procedure.
 Only a decade ago the majority of hysterectomies required an abdominal incision and 4 to 6 weeks of recovery.
 Today we estimate that about 90% of our patients needing hysterectomy avoid an abdominal incision.
 We were fortunate that Brookwood invested in the new technology early.
 Our group began using the robotic surgical system in 2009, so for us, it has become a routine part of our practice.
 Minimally-invasive surgery is helpful for many common gynecologic conditions when they cannot be managed with conservative treatment.